kakiCoder511/cloud_networking/vpc-notes.md

 ### Public and Private Subnets

 A **subnet** is a smaller section of a VPC’s IP range.

+    A subnet is a defined set of network IP addresses that are used to increase the security and efficiency of network communications.
+You can think them like a postal codes, used for routing packages from one location to another.

 We normally create two types:

 #### **Public Subnet**